nobleo/rclcpp-static-executor/README.md

-# This version of the static executor is deprecated:
+EDIT 1: # This version of the static executor is deprecated:
 Static executor has been implemented as a separate library here https://github.com/nobleo/static_executor with the following added features:
 * Semi-dynamic (changes at runtime are allowed)
 * Subscribers, Timers, Clients, Services and Waitables are supported
 * Eloquent version is also available

 Effort is currently focused on getting the static executor into the Foxy release with this PR: https://github.com/ros2/rclcpp/pull/873.
 This version of the static executor would be integrated into rclcpp and would come default with a ROS2 install (if approved).
 If you want to use the PR version right now, you will have to replace your entire rclcpp with the version here: https://github.com/nobleo/rclcpp/tree/nobleo/feature/static_executor.
 This version will have the latest changes and bug fixes, but requires more effort to use/install.
 Depending on future developments changes and bug fixes may or may not be applied to https://github.com/nobleo/static_executor as well.

+EDIT 2:
+The full functionality has been merged into the Foxy Release with additional optimizations.
+It is recommended to upgrade to Foxy and use the improved executor there.

 # rclcpp
 ROS2 dashing diademata rclcpp extended with a static executor POC